boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 Description:
 : As per {{!RFC8200}}, IPv6 nodes must accept and attempt to process extension headers in occurring any number of times in the same packet.
-This Information Element echoes the number of occurences of the same extension header instance in an IPv6 packet.
+This Information Element echoes the order and number of occurences of the same extension header instance in an IPv6 packet.
 : IPFIX reduced-size encoding as per {{Section 6.2 of !RFC7011}} is used as required.

 ~~~~